Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Results

 \subsection{Temperature generalization}

-\paragraph{Problem setup.} We explore our method's generalization to different thermodynamic conditions.
+We explore our method's generalization to different thermodynamic conditions.
 To do so, we perform 256 parallel MD simulations at 350K and 700K using the SchNet model which was trained with our StABlE Training procedure at 500K.
 We use the same criterion based on bond length deviation to detect instability as in Section \ref{sec:aspirin}.
-We estimate the reference $h(r)$ at 350K and 700K by Boltzmann-reweighting samples from the original 500K training dataset (see Supplementary Section \ref{sec: temperature_reweighting} for details). \paragraph{Results.} Aspirin simulations produced by a StABlE-Trained SchNet model are significantly more stable at both temperatures than baseline models trained only on QM reference data (Figure \ref{fig:md17_temperature_result}a, b).
+We estimate the reference $h(r)$ at 350K and 700K by Boltzmann-reweighting samples from the original 500K training dataset (Section \ref{sec: temperature_reweighting}).
+Aspirin simulations produced by a StABlE-Trained SchNet model are significantly more stable at both temperatures than baseline models trained only on QM reference data (Figure \ref{fig:md17_temperature_result}a, b).
 At 350K, the difference is particularly large.
-After 300 picoseconds of simulation, less than 5\% of replicas are unstable in the StABlE-trained NNIP simulation, while over 75\% replicas are unstable in the baseline NNIP simulation.
-The StABlE-trained model also recovers the true distribution of interatomic distances more closely than the baseline NNIP at both temperatures (Figure \ref{fig:md17_temperature_result}c, d).
-At 350K, the baseline NNIP is stable enough produce a smooth $h(r)$, but the structure is inaccurate, indicating incorrect sampling of the phase space.
-At 700K, the baseline NNIP produces a $h(r)$ which is close to the AIMD-produced distribution, but is noisy due to insufficient stable simulation time.
-This underscores the necessity for a NNIP to be both stable and accurate in order to be practically useful in MD simulation.
+After 1 nanosecond of simulation, \removetwo{less than 5\% of} \addtwo{virtually no} replicas are unstable in the StABlE-trained MLFF simulation, while approximately 80\% of replicas are unstable in the baseline MLFF simulation.
+The StABlE-trained model also recovers the true distribution of interatomic distances more closely than the baseline MLFF at both temperatures (Figure \ref{fig:md17_temperature_result}c, d).
+At 350K, the baseline MLFF is stable enough produce a smooth $h(r)$, but the structure is inaccurate, indicating incorrect sampling of the phase space.
+At 700K, the baseline MLFF produces a $h(r)$ which is close to the AIMD-produced distribution, but is noisy due to insufficient stable simulation time.
+This underscores the necessity for a MLFF to be both stable and accurate in order to be practically useful in MD simulation.
 StABlE Training improves both of these metrics for this system.
-As generalization to new thermodynamic conditions is of crucial importance for NNIPs to be useful in practical applications \cite{3bpa}, we see the temperature-transferability of StABlE Training as an important strength of our method.
+As generalization to new thermodynamic conditions is of crucial importance for MLFFs to be useful in practical applications \citep{3bpa}, we see the temperature-transferability of StABlE Training as an important strength of our method.